suvie-eng/solidus_bactracs/README.md

 ## Caveats

-1. Removed [https://github.com/DynamoMTL/spree_shipstation/blob/master/app/models/spree/shipment_decorator.rb#L9](#send_shipped_email), which was previously available in `spree_shipstation`
+1. Removed [#send_shipped_email](https://github.com/DynamoMTL/spree_shipstation/blob/master/app/models/spree/shipment_decorator.rb#L9), which was previously available in `spree_shipstation`
 2. If you change the shipping method of an order in ShipStation, the change will not be reflected in Spree and the tracking link might not work properly.
 3. Removed the ability to use `Spree::Order.number` as the ShipStation order number.
-We now use `Spree::Shipment.number`
+We now use `Spree::Shipment.number`.
+This was previously available in `spree_shipstation`

 ## Testing